LISA: A Layer-wise Integration and Suppression Approach for Hallucination Mitigation in Multimodal Large Language Models: Methodology

 \subsection{Layer-wise Token Integration for Stable Generation}

-Building on stable multi-layer signals, LISA extends this stratified design into the decoding stage through token-wise anchor routing.
-Unlike conventional pipelines that rely solely on final-layer logits, LISA aligns the generation of each token with the layer-wise spectral pattern: grounded content stabilizes in shallow and intermediate layers, while hallucinations often correlate with unstable deep-layer spikes.
+Building on stable multi-layer signals, LISA extends this layer-wise design into the decoding stage through its third core mechanism, which we term \textit{Token-wise Soft Fusion (TSF)}.
+Unlike conventional pipelines that rely solely on final-layer logits, TSF aligns the generation of each token with the layer-wise spectral pattern: grounded content stabilizes in shallow and intermediate layers, while hallucinations often correlate with unstable deep-layer spikes.

 \paragraph{Token-wise Anchor Selection.}